Prime Day 2019: The leftovers

 The best home security cameras of 2019: Want a live video feed of your home?
 Start with these products.

-Discuss: AirPods for $15 to $30 off, Instant Pot for $50 and more Amazon deals still available
+Discuss: AirPods up to $20 off, Instant Pot for $50 and more Amazon deals still available

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.